 On its website, JetBlue also advises passengers to ship their wedding dress separately through a third party delivery service.

 Moving on, there’s American Airlines.
+I’ll be honest, they suck the majority of the time but not when you fly with a wedding dress.
 They allow customers to carry a soft-sided garments bag, which houses the gown.
 The bag must be in line with the luggage requirements of the airlines.
 Another thing to note is that only some aircrafts of the carrier have special closets for hanging wedding dresses.
 Moreover, priority is given to other items that cannot be stowed overhead like bicycles and wheelchairs.
 Therefore, do call them up beforehand to ensure that your designated aircraft has available closets for hanging wedding gowns.

 - Southwest Airlines

 At number 4, Southwest Airlines is another decent option for flying with a wedding dress.
 The cabin crew is pretty helpful as they’ll stow away your dress safely in the overhead bin.
 As I mentioned before, depending on the available space, the dress might be placed on top of the other carry-ons.
 Don’t worry, though; the staff will take care of that.
 But, you must abide by the carry-on dimensions specified by the airlines.